ryu-bu/EC327-Project/DensmoresDungeon/README.md

 This is a final project for EC327 Intro to Software Engineering class.
-This is a game made in C# with Unity.
+This is a video game made in C# with Unity.
+DOC directory contains the documentation for this game, and SRC contains the game files.

 --The description of this project starts from here--